Western Animation: The Pirates! In an Adventure with Scientists aka: The Pirates Band Of Misfits

 According to Peter Lord, The Pirate Captain has a bit of an unrequited crush on Cutlass Liz which is hinted at in his Dream Sequence.

 The movie states at the very start that the year is 1837, which instantly confuses a few things.
-Victoria was queen at this point, but only just.
+Victoria was queen at this point, but only just; she was crowned that year.
 Darwin was already famous in scientific circles by now.
 The film also features cameos from Jane Austen and Joseph Merrick.
 In 1837, the former was already dead and the latter was yet to be born.

 The Pirate Captain's competitors for Pirate of the Year show up in the Barnacle's Face tavern in Reverse Order of Awesomeness.
 Peg Leg Hastings swings through the door.
 Cutlass Liz blows a hole in the wall with a hand-held cannon.
 Black Bellamy arrives inside a whale full of gold doubloons.